Intro

 6048.355 000.003: editing files in windows

-, after some code diving, I understood what that line did.
-As the name suggests, it’s used to infer the file type.
-There are a couple of ways nvim infers the file type.
-In case it’s not obvious from the extension, it first checks for shebangs and, if necessary, it attempts to guess the filetype from the file content.
+Armed with rg and fd, after some code diving, I understood what that line did.
+As the name suggests, it is used to infer the file type.
+Nvim has a couple of ways to do that.
+If the type is not obvious from the extension, it first checks for shebangs and, if necessary, tries to guess the file type from the file contents.

-And that’s where my problem was.
-The file contents are fed to a set of regex that, in case of a successful match, assigns a known filetype.
-For most of the regex, it’s enough to test the first few lines of the file content.
-In my case, the file was a single long line of characters (30k to be exact).
-So my first idea was to limit the line each regex has to test to some “reasonable” upper bound, I think I set 1000.
+That was where my problem was.
+The file contents are fed to a set of regexes that assign a known file type when they match.
+For most of them, it is enough to test only the first few lines.
+In my case, the file was a single long line of characters, 30k to be exact.
+My first idea was to limit the amount of each line that every regex had to test to some “reasonable” upper bound.
+I think I used 1000 characters.

-So I changed that, recompiled nvim, and opened up the file again.
+I changed that, recompiled nvim, and opened the file again.

 Yep, the fix worked!

 I pushed the fix and opened a PR.
-After some time, a nvim core maintainer had a chance to look at the fix and mentioned that nvim logic matches vim’s one.
-So to prevent any major divergence between the two, they suggested I push the fix to vim first, and in case it was accepted, they would port it to nvim.
-I think that’s only fair.
+After some time, an nvim core maintainer looked at it and mentioned that nvim’s logic matches Vim’s.
+To avoid unnecessary divergence between the two projects, they suggested that I push the fix to Vim first.
+If it was accepted there, they would port it to nvim.
+Fair enough.

-But could I really push that fix to vim?
-After all, vim didn’t suffer from this, so it seemed unreasonable to cap the file content to solve performance problems that were not there.
-I wanted to fix the issue where it made more sense.
+But could I really push that fix to Vim?
+Vim did not have the same performance problem, so it seemed unreasonable to cap the file content there just to solve an nvim-specific slowdown.
+I wanted to fix the issue where the fix actually made sense.

-After some rubber ducking with ChatGPT and some looking around the internet, I read that vim regex engine is particularly efficient.
-Nvim, on the other hand, uses Lua’s builtin regex.
-Could it be that the two had this magnitude of performance difference?
-Only one way to find out.
-Let’s write some code to test it.
+After some rubber ducking with ChatGPT and some searching, I read that Vim’s regex engine is particularly efficient.
+Nvim, on the other hand, uses Lua’s built-in pattern matching for this code path.
+Could the two really have this much of a performance difference?
+Only one way to find out: write some code and test it.

 local patterns_text = {